TheFisola/ruby-for-java-dev/README.md

 # ruby-for-java-dev

-Showing Ruby Syntax And The Java Equivalent
+Showing Ruby syntax and the Java equivalent